Elelias0/Elelias0/README.md

 ## About Me

-Senior developer with deep roots in **IBM Z Mainframe** and a constant drive to explore modern stacks.
-I work at the intersection of mission-critical enterprise systems and contemporary backend development — where reliability, precision, and performance are non-negotiable.
+Mexican engineer based in **Shibuya, Tokyo 🇯🇵** with **8+ years of experience** in IBM Z Mainframe systems.
+I work at the intersection of mission-critical enterprise infrastructure and modern backend development — where reliability, precision, and performance are non-negotiable.

+Currently expanding into Python, FastAPI, embedded systems, and AI-powered applications.
 I believe the best engineers never stop learning.
-Whether it's optimizing a COBOL batch job or architecting a FastAPI microservice, I bring the same rigor to every layer of the stack.

 ---